NKSP Language

 for Gigasampler/GigaStudio format sounds, or refer to the SFZ opcode

-for attaching NKSP scripts with
+script for attaching NKSP scripts with

 SFZ format sounds.